 When finishing ESO, students wishing to continue their education at a more academic level can study for another two years to earn a bachillerato certificate.
 Students will need this certificate to sit the university entrance exam (Prueba de Acceso a la Universidad or the ‘Selectividad’).

-All students take core courses like Spanish, a foreign language, history but they also need to specialize in one area: natural and health sciences, sciences, and engineering, social sciences, the humanities, or the arts.
+All students take core courses like Spanish, a foreign language, and history but they also need to specialize in one area: natural and health sciences, sciences, and engineering, social sciences, the humanities, or the arts.

 Selectividad: To undertake the state-supervised Selectividad, the student will take 7–8 examinations over three days.
 The formats of these exams are similar to their Bachillerato examinations.